 Bassac Lane isn’t just for a fancy drink in Elbow room, (Read about those here: Elbow Room Reveals Its Newest Cocktail Faves) there’s also some great spots for lunch.

 Luigi’s offers fantastic pizza and is very popular with the ex-pat community.
 We’ve tried it many, many times and can see why people keep coming back.
 Large pizzas are between $5-9 and big enough to share, add on tasty wine for about $15 a bottle.
-Bear in mind that Luigis shuts between 2pm – 5pm, so don’t leave your lunch too late!
+Bare in mind that Luigis shuts between 2pm – 5pm, so don’t leave your lunch too late!

 M36 St 308, Phnom Penh